Military budget of the United States: Budget request for FY2017

 The currently available budget request for 2017 was filed on 9 February 2016, under then-President Barack Obama.

-The press release of the proposal specifies the structure and goals for the Fiscal Year (FY) 2017 budget:
+The press release of the proposal specifies the structure and goals for the FY2017 budget:

-The FY 2017 budget reflects recent strategic threats and changes that have taken place in Asia, the Middle East and Europe.
+The FY2017 budget reflects recent strategic threats and changes that have taken place in Asia, the Middle East and Europe.
 Russian aggression, terrorism by the Islamic State of Iraq and the Levant (ISIL) and others, and China's island building and claims of sovereignty in international waters all necessitate changes in our strategic outlook and in our operational commitments.
 Threats and actions originating in Iran and North Korea negatively affect our interests and our allies.
 These challenges have sharpened the focus of our planning and budgeting.

 The proposal also includes a comparison of the 2016 and the proposed 2017 request amounts, a summary of acquisitions requested for 2017 and enacted in 2016, and provides in detail a breakdown of specific programs to be funded.